neurobionics/opensourceleg/docs/index.rst

 Open-Source Leg
 ===============
-An open-source software library for numerical computation, data acquisition, and control of lower-limb robotic prosthesis.
+An open-source software library for numerical computation, data acquisition, and control of lower-limb robotic prostheses.

 .. toctree::
    :hidden: